 DCPS Students who enroll at a District Public (or District Public Charter) School or Metro Area public high school or enters the University of the District of Columbia in the fall or spring semester immediately following his or her high school graduation and has an official high school transcript with his or her current District or Metro Area address noted on their transcript are exempt from steps 1-3.
 However, if a student does not enroll the fall or spring semester after graduation student must adhere to steps 1-3 as outlined above.

 This policy applies ONLY to students who are current employees of the District of Columbia government, and who are actively engaged in agency-sponsored education and training, and whose enrollment at UDC will enhance their education and training.
 Such employees who provide the proof noted below qualify for District residency status.
 Students who meet this qualification must provide two forms of proof.
 Please submit an employment verification letter, and a driver’s license or state-issued ID.

 Asylees, Refugees, and Permanent Residents are eligible for District or Metro Area residency rates if valid, unexpired, immigration and proof of residency documents are provided.
 Please note your eligibility to qualify for reduced tuition starts at least ninety (90) days from the issue date of your green card, with valid proof.

-*Non-immigrant Visa Holders are ineligible for District or Metro Area residency and are automatically classified as Out-of-State. ▪ Persons with student (F) Visas ▪ Persons with diplomatic (A) Visas ▪ Foreign organization employees with (G) Visas ▪ Persons having other non-immigrant Visas are ineligible for residency.
+Non-immigrant VISA holders are ineligible for District or Metropolitan Area residency and are automatically classified as Out-of-State.
+This includes students on (F) Visas, diplomatic (A) Visas, Foreign organization employees with (G) Visas, and persons having other non-immigrant Visas.